FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 to get the elements of rows indexed from 0 to 3, 3 not included and column indexed 2.
-Note that, the index before the colon is included and the index after it is not included, in the slice that we have obtained.
+Note that, the index before the colon is included and the index after it is not included in the slice that we have obtained.
 This is very similar to the ``range`` function, where ``range`` returns a list, in which the upper limit or stop value is not included.